 Technology has finally caught up.
 If you had the misfortune of having your vehicle keyed or your tires punctured on more than one occasion then you know what happens next.
 You contact the police and tell them that you have a pretty good idea of who’s doing the damage but they tell you that they are going to need proof to move forward in an investigation.
 In some cases, they’ll try to pull up fingerprints from your ride and you will have to wait weeks for the fingerprints to be processed.
 That’s a best-case scenario but in most cases, they don’t even show up to fingerprint the vehicle or ask neighbors if they have seen anything.
 Unfortunately, it’s up to you to catch the vandal in the act.

-I’ve installed security cameras for over 16 years and up until recently, if your car wasn’t parked close to an outdoor security camera then you were out of luck if a perpetrator vandalized your vehicle away from any security camera’s view.
+I’ve installed security cameras for over 16 years.
+Until recently, if your car wasn’t parked close to an outdoor security camera then you were out of luck if a perpetrator vandalized your vehicle away from any security camera’s view.
 Also, it’s not always easy to retrieve video from someone else’s video cameras.
-Parking lots of shopping centers and apartment complexes are notorious for being difficult when they are asked for video access of a certain time of the day or night and you’ll also find that they may not have had their recording equipment working at the time of the event.
+Parking lots of shopping centers and apartment complexes are notorious for being difficult when they are asked for video access.
+Certain times of the day or night you may find that they may not have had their recording equipment working.

 It’s up to you to have proof of the incident.
-You need a security camera system that is self-contained and allow you to view video 24 hours a day, covering the front and back of your vehicle with the widest view possible so you can see vandals coming from all directions.
+You need a security camera system that is self-contained and allow you to view video 24 hours a day.
+You need coverage of the front and back of your vehicle with the widest view possible.
+This will allow you can see vandals coming from all directions.
 You also want to be notified in the event someone rubs up against your vehicle, try your door handle, breaks a window or puncture one of your tires.

-After trying out dozens of dashcams and other devices that are not equipped to notify you when your car or truck is vandalized we found one solution that works for all of our customers who’ve asked a number of questions:
+I’ve tried out dozens of dashcams and other devices.
+Most are not equipped to notify you when your car or truck is vandalized.
+But, we have found one solution that works for all of our customers who’ve asked a number of questions:

 - Do the cameras work when the car is parked and the engine is off?